RobLoach/compear/README.md

 ComPEAR
 =======

-Attempt at a PEAR repository for Composer.
+A PEAR repository for Composer.

 Installation